CSE-110-Group-29/Electric-Pomato/specs/adrs/020421-tasklist-class-backend.md

         - During the "Final Task" break, the user will no longer be queried to add any more tasks.
         - The scope of a "session" will now represent an entire day.
 The only way to change the task list is to start over from the landing page.
 9. Refreshing or exiting the page should just void the Pomodoro.
-10. ~~The development team decided that it’s much better to convert the TaskList object to a Session object.~~ UPATE: it’s better to keep these two objects separate.
+10. ~~The development team decided that it’s much better to convert the TaskList object to a Session object.~~ Update: it’s better to keep these two objects separate.
 The session script will act as the middle man between the Timer and the TaskList object.
 This is because the session script is only communicating with UI components.
     - ~~One reason is because the TaskList object is already doing LocalStorage read and writes.~~
     - ~~It’s better to keep all the LocalStorage manipulation in one place because it makes the job of the main script easier – all it has to do is run new Session() and call the methods to do its logic.~~
 11. The pop-up task list should be a button with its own standalone logic.
 Teresa or Annika will implement this part of the task list.